Mona-MengLi/in-situ-TEM/README.md

 # in-situ-TEM
-Codes for in situ TEM movie processing using Python
+Toolbox of codes for in situ TEM movie processing using Python.
+The toolbox can be installed via " pipinstall insituTEM "